mattschlosser/oslo/README.md

  ```
 npm install oslo-events
 ```
- 2. Create a file and subscribe  to evnets of your liking.
+ 2. Create a file and subscribe  to events of your liking.
 These take the classic form of `.on(event, callback)` like so:
 ```js
 const Oslo = require('oslo-events');
 const oslo = new Oslo();